asizikov/asizikov.github.io/content/blog/2015-06-22-clean-repository-interface.md

  }
 {{< / highlight >}}

-It's not a nice solution for sure: lot's of code duplication and very unclear interface.
+It's not a nice solution, for sure: lots of code duplication and very unclear interface.

 A typical way to avoid it is to use [CQRS](https://martinfowler.com/bliki/CQRS.html) pattern and encapsulate the logic into the Query object.

-At my current project we're building microservices, and a CQRS looks like an overkill.
+At my current project, we're building microservices, and a CQRS looks like overkill.
 It doesn't stop us from borrowing some ideas, though.
 Let's remove all these GetXXXX methods and add one more parameter to the Get method.

 {{< highlight csharp >}}